odoo/o-spreadsheet/doc/extending/plugin.md

 MyPlugin.getters = ["getSomething"];

 // add the new "MyPlugin" to the plugin registry.
-// It will be automatically instantiated by o-spreadsheet when you mount the spreadsheet component or when you create a new Model() const pluginRegistry = spreadsheet.registries.pluginRegistry;
+// It will be automatically instantiated by o-spreadsheet when you mount the spreadsheet component or when you create a Model.BuildSync() const pluginRegistry = spreadsheet.registries.pluginRegistry;
 pluginRegistry.add("MyPlugin", MyPlugin);
 ```